 There's also the problem of qt apps like VLC defaulting to the ugly Windows '95 theme, and to fix that you can install

-qtconfig, and you can have it set all your qt apps to follow your GTK+ theme or several other choices.
+qt4-qtconfig.
+Its launch command is "qtconfig", and you can have it set all your qt apps to follow your GTK theme or several other choices.

-Want shadows around your windows and menus?
+Want fancy decorations like shadows and transparency?
 You need

 Autostart on Login

-In order to have your xcompmgr settings (and any other commands) autostart on login you must add them to an autostart file.
-Openbox's system-wide autostart file is /etc/xdg/openbox/autostart, but your user autostart is ~/.config/openbox/autostart (in older versions it was autostart.sh, but now it's just autostart).
+In order to have "compton -b" (and any other command) autostart on login, you must add it to an autostart file.
+Openbox's system-wide autostart file is /etc/xdg/openbox/autostart, but your user autostart is ~/.config/openbox/autostart.
 If it's not already there, create it with:

 with a dot before config, and add your text.
 Mine looks like this: